 According to Google, it handles about 100 billion searches each month, and some reports estimate about half of those are new searches, terms that people have never searched for before.
 Google has no interest in spitting out keywords and being a search engine.
 It’s been very honest that its goal is to be an answer provider.

 To that end, your customers have a lot of questions.
-A very rich keyword source for you are these questions.
-It may be difficult to place for a term like “travel agency” but “How do I get from Tampa to India?”, for instance, may be a very good keyword phrase for you if your ideal audience is asking that question.
+A very rich keyword source for you is these questions.
+It may be difficult to place for a term like “travel agency” but “How do I get from Tampa to India?”, for instance, maybe a very good keyword phrase for you if your ideal audience is asking that question.

 Answer Your Audience’s Questions